ZhanfanZhou/FakeNews/README.md

 ### Model optimization
 #### handling overfitting
-The preliminary experiments on validation data show both SVMs and Naive bayes overfit the training data easily.
+The preliminary experiments on validation data(20% of the training data) show both SVMs and Naive bayes overfit the training data easily.

-The performances drop significantly when models are tested on test data compared with validation data.
+The performances(F1 score) drop significantly from 98.9% on validation data to around 70% on test data.

 Increasing the data variety, performing feature selection, adding regularization could help in our scenario.
 #### hyper-parameter tuning